degun/great/blog/first-blog-post.md

 Cracked shingles.
 Over the years, UV ray exposure from the sun may cause roof shingles to “dry out” and crack on the surface.

 Discoloration.
-The colour of your roofing shingles may fade over the years thanks to UV degradation, another sign of an aging roof.
+The color of your roofing shingles may fade over the years thanks to UV degradation, another sign of an aging roof.

 Dark streaks.
 While dark streaks on your roof could also be more of an aesthetic problem, they’re a sign of algae growth on your roof.
 Lichen growth, which occurs with a mixture of algae and fungus, can eventually damage shingles and their protective granules.
 A homeowner’s initiative should be to possess knowledge, clean and inspect their roof to see the condition of the shingles and see if a repair or reroof is necessary.